usethesource/rascal-website/release-notes/rascal-0-41-x-release-notes.md

 Namely, downstream analyses like syntax highlighting and type checking can simply _ignore_ the error trees, and then they will be reasonably robust against parse errors too.
 To make this work Rascal features such as "pattern matching" and "field selection" were extended, making it easy for Rascal programmers to ignore the error trees and focus on the correct trees only.
 Examples of such features:
-* a pattern match on a partially recognized syntactic construct always _fails_, such that the error case is always an orthogonal extra case, or the `default` is executed.
+* A pattern match on a partially recognized syntactic construct always _fails_, such that the error case is always an orthogonal extra case, or the `default` is executed.
-* if accidentally an error tree does lead to a new run-time exception, then this exception is always wrapped by `ParseErrorRecovery` to indicate that this was the reason.
+* If accidentally an error tree does lead to a new run-time exception, then this exception is always wrapped by `ParseErrorRecovery` to indicate that this was the reason.
 This happens for example if you ask for a field that was part of the skipped characters: NoSuchField is then wrapped by `ParseErrorRecovery` automatically.
 Programmers can use `try-catch` as high-up in their algorithms as necessary to recover from such problems.

 Parse error recovery required significant new extensions to the parsing algorithm, as well as introducing new downstream analyses of ambiguous parse forests caused by recovering from different parallel stacks.
 These features were very well tested on Rascal, Java and C grammars.
 Nevertheless it can be considered "beta" since not that many users (a few dozen) have tested it out.
 We hope you will enjoy it!
 In particular the robustness of syntax highlighting and the possibility of providing semantic feedback on a partially parsed file for your users are interesting.